parttimenerd/asgct2-demo/README.md

 that the JVM already has.
 Information that is currently hidden and impossible to obtain is

-- whether a compiled frame is inlined (currently only obtainable for the top most compiled frames)
+- whether a compiled frame is inlined (currently only obtainable for the topmost compiled frames)
   -  although this can be obtained using JFR
 - C frames that are not at the top of the stack
 - compilation level (C1 or C2 compiled)